Th3Mouk/Free-Mobile-SMS-Notification-Client/README.md

 ## Please

-Feel free to improve this bundle.
+Feel free to improve this library.